-This definition is comparable to that recently included in the CCPSA because they both explicitly recognize that danger can be a potential hazard that may, in future, contribute to chronic illness or disease.
+This definition was comparable to that incorporated into the CCPSA because they both explicitly recognize that danger can be a potential hazard that may, in future, contribute to chronic illness or disease.

-Moreover, the current CLC definition also explicitly includes "damage to the reproductive system" and thus provides an important protection for both men and women, particularly women of child-bearing age and pregnant women; a protection they do not necessarily have, as noted above, under the chemical assessment requirements flowing from the Canadian Environmental Protection Act.
+Moreover, the previous CLC definition also explicitly included "damage to the reproductive system" and thus provided an important protection for both men and women, particularly women of child-bearing age and pregnant women; a protection they do not necessarily have, as noted above, under the chemical assessment requirements flowing from the Canadian Environmental Protection Act.
 Scientific evidence, as summarized in the above-noted scoping review clearly indicates that very strong evidence exists for adverse reproductive outcomes from exposure to endocrine disrupting substances.
-This reality was emphasized by the World Health Organization this year in a report which notes that endocrine disrupting substances have the capacity to interfere with tissue and organ development and function, and therefore they may alter susceptibility to different types of disease throughout life."
-The report further states that "This is a global threat that needs to be resolved".5 Given that dozens and potentially hundreds of substances are known or suspected to act as endocrine disruptors, diverse workplaces may contribute to worker exposures.
-Such exposures are but one example of the need to retain appropriately broad definitions as environmental and worker health safeguards in federal legislation.
+This reality was emphasized by the World Health Organization in a 2013 report which notes that endocrine disrupting substances have the capacity to interfere with tissue and organ development and function, and therefore they may alter susceptibility to different types of disease throughout life."
+The report further states that "This is a global threat that needs to be resolved".
+Given that dozens and potentially hundreds of substances are known or suspected to act as endocrine disruptors, diverse workplaces may contribute to worker exposures.
+Such exposures are but one example of the need to ensure appropriately broad definitions as environmental and worker health safeguards in federal legislation.

-Despite legitimate concerns about the risk of chronic disease or illness, or reproductive hazards from workplace exposures, Bill C-4 seeks to amend the CLC drastically by narrowing the definition of danger to address only immediate or acute hazard.
+Despite legitimate concerns about the risk of chronic disease or illness, or reproductive hazards from workplace exposures, the previous government, amended the CLC drastically by narrowing the definition of danger to address only immediate or acute hazard.